 RFA released: Friday, January 7, 2021

 Optional Bidders conference: Friday, January 14, 2022 to be held via Zoom.
 Click here to RSVP.

 Deadline for applications: 5 p.m. on Monday, February 7, 2022.

 All applications must be submitted through the online form.
 The Board reserves the right to follow up with applicants with specific questions.

 Decision announced no later than March 28, 2022.

 Note that the Board will review all applications and may award all, partial, or none of an applicants request.

 Pass Distribution: Passes will be distributed as soon as they have been printed.
-This is generally within 12 weeks of the decision.
-Recipients will be required to attend an orientation when they pick up their passes.
+This is generally in Summer.
+Recipients will be required to attend a virtual orientation before picking up their passes.